The Night God Called a Kid by Name — Modern Paraphrase | fresh.bible

 What God said next was not what you'd expect for a first conversation with a child.
 It was heavy.
 Devastating, actually.
 The Lord said to :

-So I have sworn to Eli's house: the guilt of his family will never be covered by or ."
+So I have sworn to Eli's house: the guilt of his family will never be covered by sacrifice or offering."

 This is one of those passages where the narrator needs to get quiet.
 Because the lesson isn't complicated.
 Knowing something is wrong and choosing not to address it isn't neutrality — it's participation.
 Eli wasn't the one sinning.
 But he had the authority and the responsibility to intervene, and he didn't.
 And God held him accountable for the silence.